 We collect data on research publications and citations from our partners at Elsevier Scopus.
 An extract is provided to us in Q1 of each year which is used for the new cycle of each ranking, beginning with the World University Ranking.
 You can read more on Elsevier's page at Elsevier Scopus and Rankings

-We apply two significant modifications to the papers and citations we index.
+We apply three significant adjustments to the papers and citations we index.
 These are:

 - Affiliation Cap.